changxin2048/Qshot/PRIVACY.md

 - **Purpose**: Allows you to invoke the extension overlay/feature entry via keyboard shortcuts (e.g., `Ctrl+Q`)
 - **Data flow**: Local only; not uploaded to the developer's server

+#### 7.7 `alarms`

+- **Purpose**: Schedule periodic background wake-ups for the extension's Service Worker (required by Chrome MV3, where service workers are terminated after a period of inactivity).
+This keeps the background logic (e.g., context menu initialization, shortcut sync) responsive when you trigger actions after the browser has been idle for a while.
+Alarms do not transmit any data — they only serve as internal timers to keep the extension functional.
+- **Data flow**: Local only; not uploaded to the developer's server

+#### 7.8 `contextMenus`

+- **Purpose**: Add a right-click context menu entry ("Search with Qshot") that appears when you select text on any web page.
+Clicking this menu item sends the selected text as a search query to your configured AI/search sites — identical to typing in the extension popup and clicking Send.
+This action is always explicitly triggered by you.
+- **Data flow**: The selected text is processed locally and sent directly from your browser to the target sites you have chosen.
+It is not uploaded to the developer's server.

 ---